cheuksing/centralized-book-reader-pwa/CONTEXT.md

 The union of publications retained through a publication bookmark, reading history, or cached chapter.

 **Publication bookmark**:
-An explicit request to keep a publication in the Bookmarks list.
+An explicit request to keep a publication in the Saved list.
 It is not a marker inside reader content.
 _Avoid_: Favorite, in-content bookmark

+**Saved**:
+The user-facing Library view of publication bookmarks.
+_Avoid_: Bookmarks as a navigation label, Favorite

 **Reading history**:
 A recency list of the last 30 publications whose reader pages were entered.
 Removing an entry does not remove progress or cached content.